linkorb/infra/README.md

 Run `infra firewall:show <hosts>` (or short-hand notation `infra f:s <hosts>`) to let infra generate firewall rules for the specified host.

-Running `infra f:s db0m` will output the rules to the console like this:
+Running `infra f:s db0m` will output the generated iptables rules to the console like this:

 ```
 #### iptables boilerplate removed for brevity ####